nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_02-ADD_PROPERTIES.md

 >
 >That's when you also notice the agitated goat, pacing back and forth and shaking his horns while an employee tries to distract it with a handful of Criter Mix.
 You start to put together what happened.
 >
->Once the situation has been diffused with a handful of free passes and a promise of a full refund, and the boy and father have headed inside to clean up, you sidle up to Bobby.
+>Once the situation has been diffused with some free passes and a promise of a full refund, and the boy and father have headed inside to clean up, you sidle up to Bobby.
 >
 >"Goat: 1, Child: 0?" you smile.
 >